My life philosophy: 52 lessons from 52 years

 - You are the boss of you.
 Your circumstances might not be your fault, but they’re your responsibility.
 Don’t blame anyone or anything else for your situation, and don’t expect somebody else to rescue you.
 If you don't like where you are, resolve to do what it takes to make a change.

 - Don't compare yourself to others.
-I preach this often at Money Boss.
+I preach this often at Get Rich Slowly.
 Comparing yourself to others is counter-productive.
 Generally one of two things happens: You either feel shitty because you're not as good as the other person, or you feel superior because they're not as good as you.
 In reality, nobody is better than anybody else.
 We're just different.
 If you want to compare yourself, compare Present You to Past You — and do what you can to make Future You a better version of why you are today.

 - You can't get rid of a bad habit; you can only change it.
 “You can never truly extinguish bad habits,” writes Charles Duhigg in The Power of Habit.
 “Rather, to change a habit, you must keep the old cue, and deliver the old reward, but insert a new routine.”
 He calls this the Golden Rule of Habit Change.
 To change your habit loop, you have to do something different when the habit is triggered.
 Let me give you an example: I used to be a stress-eater.
 I'd eat junk food — and lots of it — any time I had a deadline or a conflict with a friend.
 The act of eating soothed my mind.
 The stress was the cue (the trigger), and the rush was the reward.
 No surprise, this habit made me fat.
 I've managed to (mostly) change the habit loop by walking instead of eating.
 Now if I get stressed, I go for a walk.
 I get a similar rush for a reward, but my actions are healthier.